souzafcharles/souzafcharles/README.md

 ## :briefcase: Career

-- I am currently seeking new opportunities within the Software Development field.
+- I am presently employed as a Junior Development Analyst at CSD BR.

 <div align="center">
   <a href="https://www.linkedin.com/in/charlesfernandesdesouza">